 The salvage-density analysis is sometimes also called the loss-density analysis when applied to juvenile salmonids, because salvage is extrapolated into total entrainment loss by accounting for estimates of predation and other factors during entrainment; however, this extrapolation is consistent between scenarios and the focus is on the relative difference between scenarios (as opposed to absolute differences).

+Year-class strength in this case is an index of year class abundance based on age-0 and age-1 white sturgeon abundance indices from otter trawling by the San Francisco Bay Study (Fish 2010: 80).

+As previously noted in Impact AQUA-6 for green sturgeon, year-class strength in this case is an index of year class abundance based on age-0 and age-1 white sturgeon abundance indices from otter trawling by the San Francisco Bay Study (Fish 2010: 80).

 The method has been previously referred to as the “Kimmerer regression”, reflecting previous similar analyses, e.g., Kimmerer (2002) and Kimmerer et al. (2009); see DWR (2020, Appendix E, Attachment 2, p.E2-1).
 The method is described in Appendix 11F.

 See, for example, the California EcoRestore program’s summary of recent projects (https://water.ca.gov/Programs/All-Programs/EcoRestore).